h2oai/wave-apps/guess-the-number/about.md

 ## App Description:

 This is a single player game where the player guesses a number picked by the computer.
-All players that are logged into the same app instance can compare their high-scores against each other.
+All players that are logged into the same app instance can compare their high scores against each other.
 This is an [open source](https://github.com/h2oai/wave-apps/tree/main/guess-the-number) app that can be used as a starting point for H2O Wave developers.

 **Audience:** Anyone